 - Avoid being overly matchy-matchy, ideally everyone should have some variations in their colors.

-- I like to have kids in the brightest colors to pop more within the group since they're the smallest, but this isn't a must.
+- I usually like to have kids in the brightest colors to pop more within the group since they're the smallest, but this isn't a must.

-- No words on t-shirts, please!
+- No text/logos on clothing, please!

 - When choosing whites, make sure they are the same tone of white!
 Not stark white and off-white, this will usually look weird when put all together...

 - No hair cuts within 2 weeks before the shoot!

 - If you have very little kids, bring an backup outfit in case the first one gets soiled!

 Below are a few color palettes I found on Pinterest for inspiration...